 The CFA operates a trading company named Forge Health Limited as a wholly owned subsidiary.
 Its main activity is the provision of occupational health services to the private and public sectors.
-The Company employs no members of staff but instead uses the CFA's staff Limited are not material therefore group accounts (for which it pays a fee) and independent contractors to deliver its services.
+The Company employs no (for which it pays a fee) and independent contractors to deliver its services.
 There are no non-current or intangible assets owned by the Company for the year ending 31st March 2023.